 However, it’ll take a real commitment from you, so to help, we’ve got a few quick learning tips!

-Now you know the benefits of learning a language, and you’ve had some great tips to getting started, what’s your next step?
-If you’re thinking of studying a language from your own home, starting now may be your best decision.
+Now you know why learning a second language is beneficial, and you’ve got some great tips to getting started, what’s your next step?
+If you’re thinking of studying a language from the comfort of your own home, starting now may be your best decision.
 Speak to us on live chat for guidance on our courses.